 Henslowe: “It’s a new comedy by William Shakespeare!”

 Fennyman: “… and his ears”

-It’s also well pronounced in the film that theatre was a powerful social occasion, often commanded by royalty.
-The presence of royalty was itself internal theatre.
-The first half of the class was an enjoyable spell of identifying differences in the capital of ’1593′.
+It’s also well documented in the film that theatre was a powerful social occasion, where the presence of royalty itself became internal theatre.
+The first half of the class was an enjoyable spell of identifying differences in the capital of ‘1593’.

-Tackling Hamlet and its splendour in 45 minutes is thankless, not least for a group weak in English.
-But the visitors are to see a performance in Stratford at the weekend.
-A snippet from each act would have to suffice.
+Tackling Hamlet in 45 minutes is thankless, not least for a group weak in English.
+But with the visitors off to watch a performance in Stratford-upon-Avon at the weekend, a snippet from each act might give them a start.

 - Act I. The ghost’s declaration of murder to Hamlet, and his call for revenge.